mstksg/inCode/copy/entries/hamilton-1.md

 Earlier I mentioned that the two steps for applying Hamiltonian mechanics to your system was figuring out your system's conjugate momenta and the appropriate Hamiltonian.
-Let's get onto that.
-I'm going to make a couple of simplifying assumptions that make the job easier for the purposes of this
+To explain this, I'm going to make a couple of simplifying assumptions that make the job easier for the purposes of this
 article: